jacobcamilleri/Analyzing-the-UX-of-a-Maltese-Utility-Provider---A-Text-Mining-Approach/README.md

 **UGC: Sentiment Analysis**

 To further zone in on pain points, it is imperative to find the reviews and comments with the worst sentiment scores.
-To this end, this study identified 4 statements with sentiment scores of -1 which pertain to office location, website usability, customer care and overall experience.
+To this end, this study identified customer support and lack of visibility of system status as the worst paint points.

 **User Needs Assessments: Word Frequencies**

-Participants prominently mentioned the word ‘service’ when describing their user journey from the initial application process, customer support and the final meter reading service.
+Participants prominently mentioned the word ‘service’ and the bigram 'water and electricity' when describing their user needs and experiences.
+'Paying bills' was another highly mentioned bigram posited to be one of the major paint points in this study.
+Lastly, the most prominent trigrams were as follows:

-Whilst bigram frequency analysis revealed that ‘filling forms’ and ‘customer care’ were integral to the user journey, trigram frequency analysis provided deeper insights into the level of user satisfaction:

-- 4 trigrams related to performing archaic procedures during the application process
-- 3 trigrams related to lengthy duration of the application process
-- 3 trigrams related to customer care issues
-- 1 trigram related to the lack of visibility of system status
-- 1 trigram related to changing utilities to a new homeowner
+- 'Every 2 months': Participants mentioned their frequency of website visits and timing inconsistencies when receiving utility bills
+- 'Previous Owner's Account': 2/5 participants applied for Form F (Registration for Change in Consumer)
+- 'ARMS Office Valletta': 2/5 participants opted to go in person and register at the ARMS office in Valletta

 **User Needs Assessments: Topic Modelling**

-Consistent with word frequency findings, the top-30 most relevant terms for topic 1 revealed that the application process took more time than expected due to customer care’s self-doubt on the provided service and users performing cumbersome and unintelligible procedures, both online and offline.
+Consistent with word frequency findings, the top-30 most relevant terms for topic 1 revealed that ARMS' online presence and performance needs much improving across both desktop and mobile.

 **User Needs Assessments: Sentiment Analysis**

-Along with identifying consistent pain points in separate text mining analyses, sentiment analysis revealed a mistrust in online government services with a score of -0.5.
-PPT01 believes that government digital services are particularly prone to bad UX and more is needed to address spillover effects and add value to their users.
+Along with identifying consistent pain points in separate text mining analyses, sentiment analysis revealed ARMS' inconsistency in visibility of system status after applying and paying for a service as the worst paint point.

 **Conclusion**

-This study found a consistent pattern of customer care issues across both UGC and user needs assessments.
-The chief causes of pain points reported in this study include a lack of digital capability to get closer to the user, company neglect of customer care management and misaligned UX urban design.
+This study found a consistent usability issues across both UGC and user needs assessments.
+The chief causes of pain points reported in this study include a lack of digital capability to get closer to the user and neglect of customer care management.